 |Car insurance company||Average annual minimum coverage premium for 22-year-olds||Average annual full coverage premium for 22-year-olds|

 Regardless of the average rate for 22-year-olds, keep in mind that car insurance premiums are personalized.
 Your individual rating factors will ultimately determine how much you pay.
 Your choice of vehicle, the level of coverage you purchase and your driving history will all be factored into your premium, so you might pay more or less than these average premiums.

 How to save on car insurance for 22-year-olds

-While car insurance for 22-year-olds might be more expensive than it is for older drivers, there are several ways you may be able to lower your premium.
+While the average cost of car insurance for 22-year-olds tends to be higher than it is for older drivers, there are several ways you may be able to lower your auto insurance rate.

 Maintain a good driving record

 One of the best ways to keep your insurance premium low is to avoid at-fault accidents and traffic violations.
 The more accidents and moving violations you have on your motor vehicle record, the higher your premium is likely to be.
-Practicing safe driving practices not only keeps you, your passengers and those around you safe, it can help keep your auto insurance premiums low.
+Practicing safe driving habits not only keeps you, your passengers and those around you safe, it can help keep your auto insurance premiums low.
 Since some insurers offer good driving discounts, safe driving is further incentivized.

 Get good grades

 Many insurance companies offer discounts for teens and young adults if they have good grades in high school or as full-time college students.
 You will likely have to present a recent grade card to your insurance company to qualify for this discount.
 Every company has different requirements, so be sure to ask your insurance company if you qualify.